Department of Medicine Research

 The academic pursuits of our nationally and internationally recognized faculty have led to the development of novel diagnostic tools and therapeutic agents, as well as important contributions that, in many cases, have helped establish the guidelines for the management of a broad range of common and rare diseases.

 The Department of Medicine research portfolio includes more than 500 funded basic, translational, and clinical projects.
-During the past year, we received more than $73 million in total research funding, including $55 million from the NIH alone.
+During the past year, we received approximately $60 million in total research funding, which has a projected value of $345 million.

 Research collaborations within the Department of Medicine are numerous and far-reaching, benefiting from the strengths of the broader NYU Langone biomedical research community.
 The majority of our laboratory-based faculty members hold dual appointments at NYU Langone’s Sackler Institute of Graduate Biomedical Sciences and other departments, centers, and institutes.
 All have access to various institutional resources through the Clinical and Translational Science Institute and scientific cores and shared resources in areas such as genomics, metabolomics, proteomics, genetically engineered mouse modeling, and high-throughput screening.